Car Rentals 101: Save Money and Time With Your Rental

 - The cheapest rates are almost always at smaller car rental companies.
 You usually won’t find the best rates from Avis, Hertz, and National, or even from their somewhat smaller brethren, like Alamo or Budget.
 Instead, the very best rates are likely to be from much smaller companies like E-Z Car Rentals or Ace Rent a Car.
 For example:

 - A Christmas week rental in Orlando from Avis or Hertz was around $400.
-You could get the price down to around $300, by taking advantage of various discounted rates.
+By taking advantage of various discounted rates, you could get the price down to around $300.
 But a mid-size rental with Economy Rent-a-car, for the same week, was only $132.

 - A weekend rental on a less busy weekend in San Diego might cost around $145 with the big-name companies or about $100 with a good discounted rate.
 However, you could rent a car with several smaller companies for only about $55.